 Training your cat can be tedious but certainly not impossible.
 Try implementing reward-based training when you want your cat to behave a certain way.
 Starting with simple maneuvers is a good way to get your cat adjusted to the idea.

 For instance, a small move such as “shake” would be a good starting point for training your cat.
 Trying to grasp your cat’s paw and shaking it.
 Then give your pet a tasty reward such as chicken, seafood, or beef flavored treats.

 Soon you can let your cat try on their own.
 Just hold out your hand to your cat and speak a command.
 When she places her paw in yours, reward her with a treat.

 Your cat will begin to associate obeying a command with receiving food.
 This will make training for more difficult tasks easier in the future.

 When to Leave Your Cat Alone

 This is not always the case, as many cats are prone to mood swings.
 Take caution when your cat has her ears back, hair puffed, and especially if your pet is hissing.
 This means it’s time to respect her personal space and give her some alone time.

 This could be a territorial situation where a cat wants you out of their space.
 It could also be the same signifier to other cats.
-During this time, it’s best to not come near her territory.
+During this time, it’s best not to come near her territory.

 Your cat’s relaxing time may seem like a good time to interact with them, but this is not accurate.
-When your cat is lounging about you should allow them their space.
+When your cat is lounging about, you should allow them their space.
 She is calm, but any attempt to interrupt her quiet time may be a threat.

 Cats use their meows as a form of communicating with their own.
 The noises mimic the same noises they use when talking to their kitten.
 This is because, to your cat, you are their kitten.